mattetti/wd-sinatra/README.md

 Gemfile if you want to use Bundler.

-## Using an ORM

-TODO: see https://github.com/mattetti/sinatra-web-api-example/  for now for an example of setting up ActiveRecord.
-Eventually the generator will take an option to generate an AR, DM or other ORM template.

 ## Update

 To update your app, just update your gem dependency on `wd_sinatra`, you